Healthcare & Health Insurance in Philippines

 Do you have anything more to add about local medical facilities in Philippines?

 "Medical care in the Philippines is generally considered to be of a good standard.
 The country has well-qualified medical professionals, a range of public and private hospitals, and access to the latest medical treatments and technologies.
 Many public hospitals offer free or low-cost medical care for those unable to afford expensive private health care.
 The government also offers subsidised health insurance for poor and disadvantaged individuals.
-While the quality of medical care varies from place to place, overall, medical facilities and services in the Philippines are generally considered to be of a high standard," explained one digital nomad living in Philippines.
+While the quality of medical care varies from place to place, overall, medical facilities and services in the Philippines are generally considered to be of a high standard," wrote one digital nomad living in Philippines.

 As a foreigner living in Philippines, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in the Philippines have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is considered to be of a good standard.
 The public healthcare system is funded by the government and is free or heavily subsidized for those who cannot afford private healthcare.
-The public healthcare system is also supplemented by a network of private hospitals and clinics, which offer a higher standard of care," remarked one member in Philippines.
+The public healthcare system is also supplemented by a network of private hospitals and clinics, which offer a higher standard of care," said a member in Philippines.

 What have your experiences during the pandemic with the local healthcare system been like?